|

 - participation in public presentations of the Fund

-- obligatory participation in activities of the Fund (seminars, workshops, internet platforms…)
+- obligatory participation in activities of the Fund (seminars, workshops, internet platforms, questionnaires on UKF performance indicators …)

-(iii) The evaluation of approved projects within programs will be realised in accordance to the previously defined implementation indicators.
+(iii) The evaluation of approved projects within programs will be realized in accordance to the previously defined implementation indicators.
 These indicators must be measurable, separately defined for every program and set out in the contract.

 (iv) The complete set of measurable indicators that will apply to programs depending of program and instruments is following: